 Where: The Rose Veranda, Shangri-La Singapore, Tower Wing, Mezzanine Level, 22 Orange Grove Road, 258350, Singapore

 Oooh, this one sounds like a goodie!
 The Marmalade Pantry’s High Tea Set feeds two and features a selection of sarnies, mini cakes and cupcakes, plus buttermilk scones with clotted cream, strawberry jam and orange marmalade.
 If you’re going just for the scones, that’s cool, too.
-At the Downtown and Novena branches, you can enjoy 10 of those delectable bad boys for $20 and feast to your heart’s content.
+You can enjoy 6 of those delectable bad boys for $16 and feast to your heart’s content.
 Kids not down with afternoon tea time?
 No worries.
-Over at Downtown and Novena locations, there’s also a dedicated kids’ menu for the under-12 set, with offerings including mini chicken and beef burgers, as well as a couple of yummy-sounding pasta dishes.
-Or here’s another suggestion: ditch the kids altogether, grab your gal pals, head to the flagship store at ION Orchard and indulge in a bottle of Moscato alongside the nibbles.
+There’s also a dedicated kids’ menu for the under-12 set, with offerings including mini chicken and beef burgers, as well as a couple of yummy-sounding pasta dishes.
+Or here’s another suggestion: ditch the kids altogether, grab your gal pals, and add on Moët & Chandon Rosé Impérial alongside the nibbles.
 Cheers to that!

-When: Afternoon tea available daily from 3–6pm at all three locations
+When: Afternoon tea available Friday and weekends (and public holidays) from 3–6pm

 You know it, you love it.
 OK, this option doesn’t come on your typical tiered stand, but if you’re willing to DIY, then this is a great, easy-breezy casual choice for a laidback afternoon tea with kids.
 There are some great sandwiches on the menu to tickle your fancy, as well as a fab selection of sweet treats to enjoy with tea, coffee and babyccinos.
 We love the location at the Goodman Arts Centre for the nearby child-friendly Artground, but both venues are fab (hello, bouncy castles!).